How to Maintain Strawberries

 The best thing you can do for your newly planted strawberries is to remove all flowers and runners for the first six weeks.
 That will allow the plants to put their energy into growing strong root systems and generally establishing themselves so they can be productive for years to come.
 Runners, which are really baby plants in the making, can be replanted elsewhere in the bed.

 A multi-tiered prefab raised bed filled with topsoil and compost is perfect for raising strawberries.
 Strawberries love a sunny location and rich, well-drained soil.
-There are three types of strawberries: June-bearing (fruit only in June), day neutral (a decent crop in June, followed by small crops up until frost), and everbearing (a fair-sized June crop and a second crop later in the summer).
+There are three types of strawberries: June-bearing (fruit only in June), day-neutral (a decent crop in June, followed by small crops up until frost), and everbearing (a fair-sized June crop and a second crop later in the summer).
 See the list below for some commonly offered varieties.

 If your plants are mail order and arrive in less than optimum condition, soak their roots in water for at least 30 minutes before planting and remove any dead leaves.
 Trim the roots to 5 inches.
-Plant with the midpoint of the crown level with the top of the soil, spread out the roots, and backfill the holes.
+Plant with the midpoint of the crown level at the top of the soil spread out the roots, and backfill the holes.
 Strawberry plants should be spaced 10 to 12 inches apart.
 Mulch the bed after planting to help retain moisture and keep down weeds.
 Water well after planting.